 Line 8: Home Mortgage Interest – A home mortgage represents any loan that is secured by the taxpayer’s main home or second home.
 A “home” can be a house, condominium, mobile home, boat, or similar property as long as it provides the basic living accommodations.
 The rules for deducting interest vary, depending on whether the loan proceeds are used for business, personal, or investment activities.
 The deduction for home mortgage interest depends on factors such as the date of the mortgage, the amount of the mortgage, and how the mortgage proceeds are used.

 An entry in Lines 8a-e indicates the taxpayer(s) has a home mortgage loan and documentation of the loan should be requested.
-This line is an indication of property ownership, and therefore, a potential marital asset (or separate if that scenario is applicable).
+This line is an indication of property ownership, and therefore, a potential marital asset (or separate asset if that scenario is applicable).
 Form 1098, the Mortgage Interest Statement, will provide more detailed information.

 Line 14: Gifts to Charity – A charitable contribution is a donation or gift made voluntarily to, or for the use of, a qualified organization without expecting to receive anything of equal value.
 Qualified organizations include but are not limited to nonprofit groups that are religious, charitable, or educational.